 A playwright, producer, singer, songwriter and actress, Gifford has starred in numerous television programs and movies in her 45-year career.
 She has her own record label and has written several musicals including Broadway’s SCANDALOUS, which received a Tony nomination for Best Actress in 2012.
 Gifford also starred on Broadway in “Putting it Together” and “Annie.”
 In the fall of 2018, she wrapped post-production on “Then Came You,” a film she has written, produced and starred in alongside Craig Ferguson.
 She co-wrote the score with Brett James.
 In April of this year, she made her directorial debut with THE GOD WHO SEES the short film, shot in Israel and based on a song she co-wrote with Grammy-nominated Nicole C. Mullen.
 The song is currently nominated for a Dove award.

-Gifford authored four NY Times bestselling books including “Just When I Thought I’d Dropped My Last Egg,” “I Can’t Believe I Said That,” “The Rock, The Road and the Rabbi”, and the popular children’s book “Party Animals.”
-She recently co-wrote and recorded “He Saw Jesus”, “Jesus is His Name” and “Love Me to Death.”
+Gifford authored four NY Times bestselling books including “The Rock, The Road and the Rabbi”, “Just When I Thought I’d Dropped My Last Egg,” “I Can’t Believe I Said That,” and the popular children’s book “Party Animals.”
+In October of 2018, she released the children’s book, “The Gift That I Can Give” with all proceeds going to Childhelp.
 She also launched GIFFT, a line of wine with the Scheid Family Vineyards in Monterey, CA.